Ideal Customer Profiling For Tourism Businesses

 The answer is simple.

-Before you choose your marketing activities, you need to know who your customers are.
+Before you choose your marketing activities, you need to know who the right customers are for your business.

-Identifying your target market is Marketing 101, but, with so many ways to communicate to potential customers in their buying cycle, tourism brands have to be super clear on what marketing activities will engage their most profitable customers to achieve the best return on marketing investment.
+Identifying your target market is Marketing 101, but, with so many ways to communicate to potential customers in their path to purchase, tourism businesses have to be super clear on what marketing activities will engage their most profitable customers to achieve the best return on marketing investment.

 Your customers have changed, and you need to too…